 A form of phishing, smishing is when someone tries to trick you into giving them your private information via a text or SMS message.
 Smishing is becoming an emerging and growing threat in the world of online security.
 Read on to learn what smishing is and how you can protect yourself against it.

 This year, Norton visited DefCon 24, a hacking conference held in Las Vegas.
 Established in 1993, this conference is designed to bring together people from all realms of the Internet security sector to explore the latest threats that are currently on the Internet, and to learn how to get ahead of them.
-This year, the conference had a record-breaking attendance of 22,000 people ranging from hackers, coders, journalists (me!), security researchers and even federal government employees.

 Many VPN providers safeguard their customers’ anonymity by offering a no-log network, meaning that they do not collect, or “log,” any information transmitted through the network.
 They don’t save information about your personal details, where you go online, what you download, or what you search for.
 Therefore your privacy and anonymity are protected from everybody — even your VPN provider.